Andrew Toovey

 Andrew Toovey (born 1962) is a British composer of contemporary classical music.
-He is the recipient of composition awards including the Tippett Prize, Terra Nova Prize, the Bernard Shore Viola Composition Award and an RVW Trust Award.
-Two portrait CDs of his music were released on the Largo label in 1998, and many individual pieces are represented on others CD labels including NMC.
 He has worked extensively on education projects for Glyndebourne Opera, English National Opera, Huddersfield Festival, the South Bank Centre and the London Festival Orchestra, and has been composer-in-residence at Opera Factory and the South Bank Summer School.
 He is now a full-time composer, but used to teach part-time at Bishop Ramsey School, Ruislip, Middlesex and Alperton Community School in Wembley.
 He currently teaches composition at the Royal Birmingham Conservatoire part of BCU.

 Education

 Toovey studied composition with Jonathan Harvey, Michael Finnissy and briefly with Morton Feldman.
 After completing his BMus(hons) music degree at the University of Surrey he went on to take both an MA and MPhil at the University of Sussex, specialising in both composition and aesthetics.
 He also did a secondary school PGCE at the institute of Education at London University and a PhD at Birmingham City University.